Last Modified: Sep 13, 2023

 The tunnel is functional but the BIG-IP does not send packets into it.
 No ESP packets related to that tunnel will be seen leaving the BIG-IP.

-- IPsec tunnel with ipsec-policy in interface mode. - Static routes pointing to the IPsec interface. - Tunnel configuration updated.
+- IPsec tunnel with ipsec-policy in interface mode. - The sys db ipsec.if.checkpolicy is disabled (by default it is enabled). - Static routes pointing to the IPsec interface. - Tunnel configuration updated.
 Other unknown conditions could trigger the behavior, but updating the tunnel configuration is a confirmed condition.

 There are two similar workaround options for when the issue is observed: Option 1: Delete the route to the remote network that points to the IPsec interface and create the route again.
 Option 2: Alternatively, leave the existing route in place and create a similar specific route that points to the same IPsec interface.
 The issue should be immediately resolved and so the new route can be immediately deleted.